Countly/countly-sdk-documentation/nodejs/next.md

   for the SDK to accept the user-given methods and function correctly!
 </p>
 <p>
-  Objects containing the methods with correct naming and parameters will be evaluated as valid objects, and the SDK will use the provided custom methods as internal storage methods.
+  Objects containing the methods with correct naming will be evaluated as valid objects, and the SDK will use the provided custom methods as internal storage methods.
 </p>
 <p>While evaluating objects, SDK checks for, if:</p>
 <ul>